Judge vacates order requiring Los Angeles Times to alter published story

 The Times and much of the news media community protested the decision.
 On Sunday night, the Times filed an emergency motion for a stay in the Ninth Circuit Court of Appeals.

 And the order to impose prior restraint on a story that had already been published was viewed as extraordinary by First Amendment advocates.
 The Reporters Committee for the Freedom of the Press called for a reversal in a letter filed Monday in the Ninth Circuit Court; 59 news outlets, including CNN, signed the letter in support of the Times.

-The Times did not immediately respond to a request for comment on the judge's decision.
+Norman Pearlstine, executive editor for the Times, said he was pleased with the ruling on Tuesday.

+"We are glad that the district court vacated the restraining order and denied John Balian's application for a preliminary injunction.
+The district court recognized that we acted lawfully in downloading a publicly available plea agreement from the PACER electronic retrieval system," Pearlstine said in a statement.
+"We continue to believe that it was unconstitutional for The Times to be ordered to take down portions of the article on the plea agreement that we already had published.
+We are heartened that 59 media organizations, including The Reporters Committee for Freedom of the Press, filed an amici letter with the Ninth Circuit supporting our position that the restraining order violated our First Amendment rights."

+"The Reporters Committee is very pleased that the district court reversed itself and vacated the unconstitutional prior restraint it had imposed on the LA Times," said Katie Townsend, legal director for the group.
+"It is the right outcome and we are glad that it happened quickly."

-Missakian defended the ruling, however, saying that the First Amendment "does not grant the press an absolute license to put another man in harm's way."
+Missakian defended the original ruling, however, saying that the First Amendment "does not grant the press an absolute license to put another man in harm's way."

 Following Walter's ruling on Tuesday, Missakian told CNN that he believes the judge's hands were tied.